-If you would have told me five years ago that I would become sober at the age of 23, I would have laughed in your face.
-I would have laughed because, five years ago, I was in denial of the things that I had a destructive relationship with.
-It’s important that we acknowledge what I am about to say … You do not have to have decades of drinking and drugging under your belt to own up to the fact that you struggle with moderation.
+If you would have told me that I would become sober at the age of 23, I would have laughed in your face.
+I would have laughed because I was in denial of the things that I had a destructive relationship with.
+It’s important that we acknowledge what I am about to say: You do not have to have decades of drinking and drugging under your belt to own up to the fact that you struggle with moderation.

 Addiction Doesn’t Discriminate

-Regardless of what you believe when it comes to addiction, or how addiction comes about in the first place, the fact of the matter is that we should never belittle someone else’s struggle.
+Regardless of what you believe when it comes to addiction or how an addiction comes about in the first place, the fact of the matter is that we should never belittle someone else’s struggle.
 There is not a checklist of what one must meet to become sober.
-It is a personal choice, and something that should be celebrated, no matter what age you choose to live your best life.
+It is a personal choice and something that should be celebrated, no matter what age you decide to live your best life.

 Addiction Is More Than Substance Use

 I like to remind others that drinking is not the only factor.
-When you suffer from addiction, you struggle to understand when enough is enough in almost all aspects of life.
+When you suffer from addiction, you usually struggle to understand when enough is enough in almost all aspects of life.
 I may not have understood addiction when I started doing drugs at 14, but it didn’t take me that long to realize that drugs were more than just “recreational.”
 For me, they were a means of escape.

 As far as my decision to get sober at 23 goes, I am grateful to have made this choice so early.
-Too many people suffer for far too long, and I wish all of those who battle addiction would come to terms with it much sooner.
+Too many people suffer for far too long and I wish all of those who battle addiction would come to terms with it much sooner.
 Addiction is a lifelong battle, but it does not need to be one that we continue to lose.